 Why You Should Trust Us

 Authors Matt Bento and Jack Cramer are devoted rock climbers who've spent the last decade pursuing the sport through a string of jobs and a habit of continuous travel.
-In real ways, performing this review is not outside the norm for their lifestyles, with the exception that there are often a few extra pairs of climbing shoes on hand at any given time.
+In real ways, performing this review is not outside the norm for their lifestyles, with the exception that there are often a few extra pairs of rock climbing shoes on hand at any given time.
 Matt has put some of his climbing skills to work for him as a member of Yosemite Search and Rescue.
-Meanwhile, Jack is a National Outdoor Leadership Alumnus who's established more than a dozen alpine first ascents.
+Meanwhile, Jack is a National Outdoor Leadership School Alumnus who's established more than a dozen alpine first ascents.